Yainer Diaz Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff is 21st in MLB with a collective 8.3 strikeouts per nine innings.

-- The Rangers have the eighth-ranked team ERA across all league pitching staffs (3.83).
+- The Rangers have the sixth-ranked team ERA among all MLB pitching staffs (3.84).

-- Rangers pitchers combine to give up the eighth-fewest home runs in baseball (83 total, one per game).
+- Rangers pitchers combine to give up the seventh-fewest home runs in baseball (84 total, one per game).

-- In his last outing on Saturday against the New York Yankees, the righty went five innings, giving up one earned run while surrendering three hits.
+- In his most recent appearance on Sunday against the New York Yankees, the right-hander went 5 2/3 innings, giving up two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.